ds-n/mnemosine/README.md

 # mnemosine
-In memory key - value store and message broker
+Simple in memory key - value store and Message Broker written in Python